-Viscount Kent had that intangible talent, the rare few were gifted a Magnetism that went above and beyond.
-Women were drawn to envious but admiring.
-Where some held it high, like a carrot out of Griff shared his charm with his lazy smiles and occasional winks.
-Mina growled and gave the study's beveled glass doorknob a hard twis winked at the woman, an actress if Mina wasn't mistaken, who'd t him at the edge of the ballroom floor, the silk chiffon barely cover bosom, a blatant invitation.
+Viscount Kent had that intangible talent, the rare few were gifted at birth.
+Magnetism that went above and beyond.
+Women were drawn to it, men envious but admiring.
+Where some held it high, like a carrot out of reach, Griff shared his charm with his lazy smiles and occasional winks.
+Winks.
+Mina growled and gave the study's beveled glass doorknob a hard twist.
+He'd winked at the woman, an actress if Mina wasn't mistaken, who'd blocked him at the edge of the ballroom floor, the silk chiffon barely covering her bosom, a blatant invitation.

-Mina had decided then and there that now was the time to begin Investigation's first non-mathematical quest.
-Happily, she'd inched fi ballroom before her erstwhile protector could wreak more havoc on L( female delegation.
-She'd been asked by a former client of absurd influ look into a piece of art that may or may not be hanging in a certain study.
+Mina had decided then and there that now was the time to begin W.L.W Investigation's first non-mathematical quest.
+Happily, she'd inched from the ballroom before her erstwhile protector could wreak more havoc on London's female delegation.
+She'd been asked by a former client of absurd influence to look into a piece of art that may or may not be hanging in a certain baron's study.
 Either her former client wanted to steal it-or steal it back.